 - The temporary interest-free loan that a customer has access to even if he or she pays in full a few days or weeks later.

-- Cards are safer than cash (usually a $50 limit on how much you can lose under federal law, and when you notify card issuers of a lost or stolen card, normally you are no longer responsible for unauthorized charges).
+- Cards are safer than cash (Usually a $50 limit on how much you can lose under federal law.
+When you notify card issuers of a lost or stolen card, normally you are no longer responsible for unauthorized charges).

 - Cards help out in emergencies (i.e., help to prevent a liquidity crisis).